drshahizan/research-design/profile/GraceLKH/readme.md

 - Programming languages: MySQL, Python (Learning)
 - Web frameworks: N/A
 - Blockchain platforms: N/A
-- Cloud services: Threecloud
+- Cloud services: Threecloud (A kind of cloud that is owned by the company itself)
-- Other tools: Rabbit (Tableau like software), Capcut, AutoCAD, Solidwork
+- Other tools: Rabbit (Tableau like software), Capcut, AutoCAD, Solidworks

 ## Related Work Experience 💼